aperturerobotics/pathrouter/README.md

 Every `*<num>` represents the memory address of a handler function (a pointer).
 If you follow a path trough the tree from the root to the leaf, you get the complete route path, e.g `\blog\:post\`, where `:post` is just a placeholder ([*parameter*](#named-parameters)) for an actual post name.
 Unlike hash-maps, a tree structure also allows us to use dynamic parts like the `:post` parameter, since we actually match against the routing patterns instead of just comparing hashes.
 [As benchmarks show](https://github.com/julienschmidt/go-http-routing-benchmark), this works very well and efficient.

 Since URL paths have a hierarchical structure and make use only of a limited set of characters (byte values), it is very likely that there are a lot of common prefixes.
 This allows us to easily reduce the routing into ever smaller problems.
-Moreover the router manages a separate tree for every request method.
-For one thing it is more space efficient than holding a method->handle map in every single node, it also allows us to greatly reduce the routing problem before even starting the look-up in the prefix-tree.

 For even better scalability, the child nodes on each tree level are ordered by priority, where the priority is just the number of handles registered in sub nodes (children, grandchildren, and so on..).
 This helps in two ways: